Canaan (NASDAQ:CAN) Shares Gap Up – Still a Buy?

-Canaan Inc. (NASDAQ:CAN – Get Free Report)’s share price gapped up prior to trading on Tuesday .
-The stock had previously closed at $2.06, but opened at $2.19.
-Canaan shares last traded at $2.28, with a volume of 6,541,507 shares changing hands.
+Canaan Inc. (NASDAQ:CAN – Get Free Report) shares gapped up prior to trading on Tuesday .
+The stock had previously closed at $2.22, but opened at $2.29.
+Canaan shares last traded at $2.22, with a volume of 2,858,737 shares traded.

-A number of institutional investors have recently added to or reduced their stakes in the company.
-Vanguard Personalized Indexing Management LLC purchased a new position in shares of Canaan in the 2nd quarter worth approximately $34,000.
-XTX Topco Ltd purchased a new position in Canaan in the second quarter worth $79,000.
-Virtu Financial LLC boosted its position in Canaan by 35.2% in the third quarter.
-Virtu Financial LLC now owns 103,394 shares of the company’s stock worth $104,000 after purchasing an additional 26,920 shares during the last quarter.
-Farther Finance Advisors LLC grew its stake in Canaan by 38.6% in the 3rd quarter.
-Farther Finance Advisors LLC now owns 109,409 shares of the company’s stock valued at $111,000 after purchasing an additional 30,447 shares during the period.
-Finally, Impact Partnership Wealth LLC increased its position in shares of Canaan by 271.1% during the 2nd quarter.
-Impact Partnership Wealth LLC now owns 125,990 shares of the company’s stock valued at $126,000 after purchasing an additional 92,038 shares during the last quarter.
-70.14% of the stock is owned by institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+Van ECK Associates Corp lifted its stake in Canaan by 55.4% during the 2nd quarter.
+Van ECK Associates Corp now owns 9,762,972 shares of the company’s stock valued at $9,761,000 after acquiring an additional 3,482,283 shares during the period.
+OVERSEA CHINESE BANKING Corp Ltd purchased a new position in shares of Canaan in the 3rd quarter valued at about $556,000.
+Quadrature Capital Ltd raised its stake in shares of Canaan by 329.4% during the 3rd quarter.
+Quadrature Capital Ltd now owns 544,976 shares of the company’s stock worth $550,000 after buying an additional 418,052 shares during the period.
+XTX Topco Ltd raised its position in Canaan by 193.3% during the third quarter.
+XTX Topco Ltd now owns 232,525 shares of the company’s stock worth $235,000 after acquiring an additional 153,255 shares during the period.
+Finally, Impact Partnership Wealth LLC lifted its stake in Canaan by 271.1% in the 2nd quarter.
+Impact Partnership Wealth LLC now owns 125,990 shares of the company’s stock valued at $126,000 after buying an additional 92,038 shares in the last quarter.
+Institutional investors and hedge funds own 70.14% of the company’s stock.

 Canaan Company Profile